 Not too hard.
 She’s hungry for it.
 She wants it for her dad, too, and tries to teach him how to trust the bees.

 For a broken man like Will, trust just isn’t in the cards.

-Will’s self-protections have been in place for a very long time.
+All of Will’s self-protections have been in place for a very long time.
 He can’t give them up; not his wariness; his distrust; or his fierce self-sufficiency.
 These protections are his friends.
-He truly believes that; better friends than anyone else in the world.
+He truly believes that; better friend than anyone else in the world.
 Those he can depend on.
 People he can’t.

 For Will it’s too dangerous to trust.
 He’ll give anything up to keep these familiar self-protections.
 Even Tom.

 Tom isn’t her father’s daughter.
 Will has given her something he clearly never had in spite of his history and fears.
 She wants to live in the world of people.
 To have friends.
 That she knows.
 She has needs.